wolfgangasdf/iqp-book/3d-schroedinger.md

     name: python3
 ---

-# Quantum mechanics in 3D
+# The Schrödinger equation in 3D

 In this section, we turn to 3 dimensions and first solve the Schrödinger equation for arbitrary radially-symmetric potentials.
-We will see that restrictions on possible wave functions appear automatically, which are parametrized by numbers which we will call quantum numbers.
+We will see that certain restrictions on possible wave functions appear automatically, which are parametrized by numbers which we will call quantum numbers.
 Finally, we discuss the specific case of the hydrogen atom.

 ## The Schrödinger equation in 3D

 `[slide]`

-It is now time to extend our formulation of the Schrödinger equation to 3 dimensions, for instance to calculate quantum mechanically the simplest realistic case: the Hydrogen atom, where a single negatively charged electron is bound to the electrostatic potential of the positively charged nucleus.
+It is now time to extend our formulation of the Schrödinger equation to 3 dimensions, for instance to calculate quantum mechanically the simplest realistic case: the hydrogen atom, where a single negatively charged electron is bound to the electrostatic potential of the positively charged nucleus.

 In classical mechanics in 3 dimensions, we simply add up the kinetic energies for the 3 spatial simensions.
 We do the same in quantum mechanics, the Hamilton operator was in 1D